Concurrent Training vs Block Periodization: How to Choose

 What Is Concurrent Training?

-Concurrent training means integrating multiple physical qualities in the same training phase.
-Instead of isolating strength work and endurance work in separate blocks, you train both within your weekly or mesocycle plan.
+Concurrent training means integrating multiple physical qualities into the same training phase.
+Instead of isolating strength work and endurance work into separate blocks, you develop both within the same week or mesocycle.
+This is the model most tactical athletes default to, because real-world readiness rarely lets you specialize in one quality while letting the others fade.

 For example, a week might include: